mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 28 May 2025

-- The average temperature today is 15.51˚C,
+- The average temperature today is 16.38˚C,
-- With highs of 15.75˚C and lows of 15.38˚C,
+- With highs of 16.75˚C and lows of 15.94˚C,
-- It may feel like 14.89˚C with broken clouds
+- It may feel like 15.77˚C with scattered clouds
-- The wind speed is 4.12m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 68%
+- The pressure is 1015hPa and humidity is 65%
 - The sun will rise at 03:58 and set at 20:13

 <!-- weather_marker ends -->